-The overall goal for this project is to ensure that district level contraceptive service and supply budget analysis is used to inform national government spending.
+PAST PROJECT: This project ensured district level contraceptive service and supply budget analysis was used to inform national government spending.

 PAST PROJECT: This project introduced a savings and investment program for HIV and AIDS support groups and women's groups that aimed to empower people living HIV and AIDS to improve the socioeconomic condition of themselves and their families.

 PAST PROJECT: Pathfinder's university-based program addressed the social, reproductive health, and informational needs of young people through the recruitment and training of a network of university-based peer counselors.

 PAST PROJECT: This one-year project worked to build a team of peer educator's capacity to respond to adolescent and youth sexual and reproductive health issues, through improved referral networks to the youth corners and provision of information to their peers.

 With the human population in the Greater Mahale Ecosystem growing rapidly, in conditions of extreme poverty and ill health, this project used a model of population, health, and environment to address reproductive health and natural resource management.

 PAST PROJECT: This project provided community-home-based-care for people living with HIV & AIDS and their families.
 Pathfinder also worked in the community to reduce the stigma and increase the voice and visibility of people living with HIV & AIDS.